Beyond-Network-AI/beyond-mcp-server/README.md

   - Works with both FID and username inputs
   - Handles automatic FID resolution for usernames
 * `explore-channels` - Analyze and explore channels on a platform
+  - Provides insights about channel popularity and content
+  - Helps discover relevant channels based on search criteria
+* `explore-bulk-channels` - Analyze and compare multiple channels in parallel
+  - Efficiently searches and compares multiple channels
+  - Provides insights about channel relationships and trends

 ## Extending with New Providers